Richard Stokes (politician)

 Richard Rapier Stokes, (27 January 1897 – 3 August 1957) was a British soldier and Labour politician who served briefly as Lord Privy Seal in 1951.
+Though he held office under Labour governments he was said to have remained a backbencher at heart, and was noted for his independence in parliament.

 Early life and family

-The second son of Philip Folliott Stokes, a barrister, and his wife Mary Fenwick Rapier, the only surviving child of Richard Christopher Rapier (1836–1897) of Ransomes & Rapier, Richard Stokes was educated at Downside School, Sandhurst and after the war Trinity College, Cambridge.
-He served in the Royal Artillery during World War I, winning the Military Cross and bar and the Croix de Guerre.
+The second son of Philip Folliott Stokes, a barrister, and his wife Mary Fenwick Rapier, the only surviving child of Richard Christopher Rapier (1836–1897) of Ransomes & Rapier, Richard Stokes was educated at Downside School and the Royal Military Academy, Woolwich, before serving in the Royal Artillery during the latter stages of World War I, winning the Military Cross and bar and the Croix de Guerre.
+After the war was over, he studied mechanical sciences (engineering) at Trinity College, Cambridge, where he won a rugby blue.

 His uncle Sir Wilfred Stokes, chairman and managing director of the engineering firm Ransomes & Rapier invented the Stokes Mortar in World War I. His uncle Leonard Stokes was an architect who designed the new buildings at Downside School (built 1912, when Richard was at Downside).
 Another uncle was the landscape painter Adrian Scott Stokes.

-Richard Stokes was the maternal uncle of Katharine Hull, coauthor of The Far Distant Oxus and its sequels, and was also a good friend of author Arthur Ransome, who helped with the books publication.
+Richard Stokes was the maternal uncle of Katharine Hull, co-author of The Far Distant Oxus and its sequels, and was also a good friend of author Arthur Ransome, who helped with the books' publication.

 Business career

-On going down from Cambridge he joined his family's business, Ransomes & Rapier, and was made managing director at the age of 30.
-When rearmament was proposed by the National Government Stokes offered to charge the nation cost price for all his firm's rearmament work, although it was rejected by the National Government - a rejection he criticised in his maiden speech.
-Though he held office under Labour governments he was said to have remained a backbencher at heart.
+On going down from Cambridge, Stokes joined his family's business, Ransomes & Rapier, and was made managing director at the age of 30.
+When rearmament was proposed by the National Government he offered to charge the nation cost price for all his firm's rearmament work, although it was rejected by the National Government – a rejection he criticised in his maiden speech after being elected to parliament.

 Prewar political career

-Stokes was chairman (1939) and supporter of the School of Economic Science, an economics study group that expounded the economic theories of the American economist Henry George.
+Stokes was chairman (1939) and supporter of the School of Economic Science, an economics study group that expounded the economic theories of the American economist Henry George, in particular George's advocacy of land value taxation.
+Along with Andrew MacLaren (the co-founder of the School of Economic Science) and George Lansbury, both fellow supporters of land value taxation, he co-wrote a paper analysing the economic forces menacing peace in Europe.

-He unsuccessfully fought Glasgow Central for Labour in 1935.

-He was a member of the antisemitic Militant Christian Patriots.

-Stokes won the Ipswich seat in a 1938 by-election, which he kept in the 1945, 1950, 1951 and 1955 elections.
-He was known for his independence in parliament.
+Stokes unsuccessfully fought Glasgow Central for Labour in 1935.
+He won the Ipswich seat in a 1938 by-election, which he kept in the 1945, 1950, 1951 and 1955 elections.